Esri/arcgis-maps-sdk-java-samples/display_information/format-coordinates/README.md

 1. Get or create a map `Point` with a spatial reference.
-2. Use one of the static "to" methods on `CoordinateFormatter` such as `CoordinateFormatter.toLatitudeLongitude(point, CoordinateFormatter.LatitudeLongitudeFormat.DECIMAL_DEGREES, 4)` to get the formatted string`.
+2. Use one of the static "to" methods on `CoordinateFormatter` such as `CoordinateFormatter.toLatitudeLongitude(point, CoordinateFormatter.LatitudeLongitudeFormat.DECIMAL_DEGREES,4)` to get the formatted string`.
-3. To go from a formatted string to a `Point`, use one of the "from" static methods like `CoordinateFormatter.fromUtm(coordinateString, map.getSpatialReference(), CoordinateFormatter.UtmConversionMode .LATITUDE_BAND_INDICATORS)`.
+3. To go from a formatted string to a `Point`, use one of the "from" static methods like `CoordinateFormatter.fromUtm(coordinateString, map.getSpatialReference(), CoordinateFormatter.UtmConversionMode.LATITUDE_BAND_INDICATORS)`.

 ## Relevant API